eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

         return EXIT_FAILURE;
     }

-It is good practice to surround every key verbs of the DDS APIs with ``try/catch`` block to precisely locate issues when they occur.
-In this example one block is used to facilitate the programming model of the applications and improve their source code readability.
+It is good practice to surround every key verb of the DDS APIs with ``try/catch`` block to locate issues precisely when they occur.
+In this example, one block is used to facilitate the programming model of the applications and improve their source code readability.

 .. code-block:: C++